Convict Cichlid Fish – Everything You Need To Know

 The convict cichlid fish are omnivores.
 Ideally, the convict cichlids prey on small fish or insects like worms, or small plants like algae, and mainly crustaceans.
 However, they are highly adaptable.
 The convict cichlids can even survive on flakes or dead microorganisms.
 They can feed on living, dead, meaty and vegetable food.
 Their ability to protrude their jaw helps them to prey on other fish and successfully compete for it.
 Their adaptability to different kinds of food and environment makes them a popular aquarium fish.

 However, their gut health can be negatively affected by anxiety.

 The cichlid fish are known for being aggressive and territorial, and the convict cichlids are no different.
-The environmental factors play a great role in their changing behavior patterns.
-Since they usually breed in higher temperatures, they tend to demonstrate a territorial behavior, in order to protect their eggs.
+The environmental factors play a great role in their changing behaviour patterns.
+Since they usually breed in higher temperatures, they tend to demonstrate a territorial behaviour, in order to protect their eggs.
 Consequently, while keeping them in an aquarium, it is essential that they have enough room for themselves.

-The convict cichlids have been widely researched and studied over their behavioral patterns.
+The convict cichlids have been widely researched and studied over their behavioural patterns.

 The convict cichlids mostly have only one mate throughout their lives.
 The female species prefer males who are larger in size.
 This is because they offer the benefits of being able to produce more offspring, and being more territorial and protective towards their families.

 The convict cichlids are a biparental species.
 This means that both the parents take care of their offspring.
 While the female parent is more likely to take care of the eggs, the male parent’s job is to ward off intruders.
 In the absence of one parent, the other is unable to fulfil both the functions.

 The convict cichlids are also known to adopt offspring.
 However, they make sure to adopt young fish of either the same size or smaller than their own offspring, to prevent predatory attacks on their own.